kashyapvad/koala-ch/README.md

 Frontend Structure: Established a resource store in the frontend to manage all necessary data, allowing for easy expansion as more resources are added.

-Simplified Error Handling: Opted to spend less time on error handling to concentrate on creating a straightforward framework, reducing technical debt as the application scales.

 Usage
 Visit the React app hosted at the production link and explore its features: